 The Week Before Starting

-- Complete any lingering HR requirements, including:
+- Complete any required or encouraged training, including:

 - Preventing Workplace Harassment Training (MANDATORY)